 - any other relevant matter.

 The parties will be advised of the decision (in writing).
-You should not expect that an adjournment will be granted, even if all parties agree to reschedule.
+You should not expect or assume that an adjournment will be granted, even if all parties agree to reschedule.

 Unless you are informed otherwise by ACAT, your case has not been adjourned.

 If an adjournment is not granted and you do not attend when required, the proceedings may be dismissed or the case may proceed and a decision may be made in your absence.

 If ACAT receives an adjournment request less than five days before you’re scheduled to attend ACAT, there may not be enough time to consider the request in chambers (without a hearing).